solo exhibition by Ryder Richards

 Oct 23- Nov 27, 2018

-Ryder’s latest works are a series of drawings and paintings of tools wrapped in trash bags.
+Ryder’s latest works are a series of drawings of tools wrapped in trash bags.
 Continuing his discussion of invisible labor, class, and politics the works consider the tendency to marginalize and disenfranchise.

 Richards often utilizes tools and acts of labor as a means to embody the individual’s ability within a larger system.
 In this case logging his hours as he practices his craft produces a conversation about normative valuation of physical utility over reliance on beauty or concept alone.
 In microcosm, this small move reflects the larger tendency to value individuals for their utility, seeing them as tools to be used, weaponized, and discarded when convenient.